 How can they increase load?
 The holes allowed the fabric to ripple and catch more wind increasing the drag factor.
 The fiberglass arms deflected more rather than less indicating more force on the system with the holes than without.
-Also, the banners vibrated considerably more at 60 mph to 100 mph with the slits than without.
+Also,

 The typical slit pattern, requested by unknowing customers to cut into the banners and seen on many non-KBW banners, do not allow enough wind relief to make a difference regardless of the rippling effect.
 For example, three (3) 6"diameter "half-moons" cut into a 30" x 94" banner represent 1.5% of the surface area.
 Twice that number of holes, more than normally seen, is only 3% of the surface area.
 Therefore, with our BannerFlex fiberglass arm system, we do not recommend wind holes or slits to our customers.
 For maximum wind reduction, specify the KBW BannerFlex Airow banner bracket.